Tmeister/wp-api-jwt-auth/README.md

 ## Namespace and Endpoints

-When the plugin is activated a new namespace is added
+When the plugin is activated, a new namespace is added

 ```